Lomo Saltado Kabobs

 - 2 teaspoons huacatay paste black mint paste

-- 1 tablespoons aji amarillo Peruvian yellow pepper sauce
+- 1 tablespoon aji amarillo Peruvian yellow pepper sauce

 - Kosher salt and coarse ground black pepper